 When the definition „perfect symbiosis“ between a resort and its guests needs to be satisfied, few places come to mind.
 St. Moritz is one of them.
 In by-gone decades, the glamorous guest list included Charles Chaplin, Greta Garbo, the Kennedy’s and the controversial Shah of Persia.
 Or actress Brigitte Bardot and Gunter Sachs in each other’s tow.
 All of them readily showcased themselves on this elitist alpine merry-go-round under the scrutinising eye of the rainbow press.
 Whereas generations, nationalities and names on the sophisticated society chart prove exchangeable, the denomination „St. Moritz“ has reliably positioned itself as a sparkling gem safely embedded in craggy mountainous surroundings.

 Reading time: about 4 minutes

 A cool tribute to art and nature

 The Ice Music Festival is a unique artistic and musical project arranged annually when the first full moon of the year occurs.
 It is an ovation to nature and to a resource treasured by mankind like no other: water.
 In its frozen state it is appreciated for a variety of purposes, from cooling drinks to posing as a temporary playground for more or less talented skaters.
 Here in Norway, it is even shaped by congenial creators into softly crackling, translucent musical instruments.
-Extravagant players elicit wondrous sounds in undependable, ever-changing acoustic colours from a harp, a cello, a tuba … some with clammy fingers wrapped in thick gloves against the severe chill prevailing here.
-The venue is located in the centre of Geilo, which is situated between Oslo (3,5 hours) and Bergen (3 hours) and comfortably accessible by train.
-Free add-on: the route cuts through a scenery of unrivaled beauty.
+Extravagant players elicit wondrous sounds in undependable, ever-changing acoustic colours coming from a harp, a cello, a tuba … some with clammy fingers wrapped in thick gloves protecting against the severe chill prevailing here.
+The festival site has recently been relocated from Geilo to Finse; the actual venue is located close to the Finse 1222 Hotel and the train station.
+Helpful to know that Finse is accessible solely by train during the winter months.